Selected statistic data

 “Aboriginal people have always been the traditional owners of our land, so it was very much automatic for our people to be soldiers,” says Gunditjmara elder Keith Saunders, brother of Reg Saunders, the first ever Aboriginal Australian officer in the army .
 “The Aboriginal people have always had a responsibility to their homelands, and it can never change.”

-Rather than being treated as slaves and with a bleak future, the army offered Aboriginal people an environment where, among others,
+Rather than being treated as slaves and with a bleak future, the army offered Aboriginal people a different environment where, among others,

 - Aboriginal people were treated on their merits, not race,